-- Apply oil to one of your feet for lubrication.
+- Apply Ayurvedic foot massage oil such as our Youthful Skin Massage Oil to one of your feet for lubrication.

 - Start by gently rubbing the base of your little (fifth) toe.

-- Continue at the base of the next (fourth) toe.
+- Continue at the base, gently rubbing your Ayurvedic foot massage oil into your next (fourth) toe.

 - Next, apply slight pressure between the fifth and fourth toes.

 - Then, rub between the third and fourth toes.

 - Next, massage, stretch, and pull the big toe gently and rub each side of the nail.